 Texas Company Will Send 3D-Printable Gun Files Directly To Customers

 The company at the center of a lawsuit over 3D-printable guns will send plans directly to customers, its founder said Tuesday.
-That comes a day after a federal judge blocked the State Department from letting the company publish the files online for free.
+That comes a day after a federal judge blocked the State Department from letting the company publish the files online free of charge.

-Defense Distributed, based in Austin, Tex., and its founder, Cody Wilson, have been trying to put the designs on the internet for years.
+Defense Distributed, based in Austin, Texas, and its founder, Cody Wilson, have been trying to put the designs on the Internet for years.
 At first, the State Department blocked their publication, citing international arms export rules.
 But earlier this year, the government settled with Wilson, carving out an exception to those rules.

 Nineteen states and the District of Columbia sued, saying the publication would put residents at risk from the untraceable, DIY guns.